#TheGoodTribe Interview with Bayan Alkhatib, Founder of Bays Threads

 We love that Bays Threads doing its part to reduce textile waste!
 Other than using biodegradable materials, another creative and fun way would be by upcycling clothes.
 Bays Threads provide you with the option to purchase one-of-a-kind pieces.
 Maybe those thrifted clothes aren’t that unwanted after all!

 Want to find out more about Bays Threads?
-Check out their website here!
+Check out their socials!

 Robyn Lo